James Aguayo-Martel

 James Benjamin Aguayo-Martel is an American physician, surgeon and scientist.
-He is former chair of surgery, Mercy San Juan Medical Center, former chief of ophthalmology, otolaryngology (ENT), and plastic surgery, Sutter Roseville Medical Center.
-He is the former director of ophthalmology, Sutter General and Memorial Hospitals and assistant professor of ophthalmology and radiology, Johns Hopkins Medical School and Wilmer Ophthalmological Institute.
-He is currently clinical professor of ophthalmology and associate dean of graduate medical education in California Northstate University College of Medicine.
+He is a former chair of surgery at Mercy San Juan Medical Center, and former chief of ophthalmology, otolaryngology (ENT), and plastic surgery at Sutter Roseville Medical Center.
+He is the former director of ophthalmology at Sutter General and Memorial Hospitals, and assistant professor of ophthalmology and radiology at Johns Hopkins Medical School and Wilmer Ophthalmological Institute.
+He is currently a clinical professor of ophthalmology and associate dean of graduate medical education in California Northstate University College of Medicine.

 Early life

 Aguayo-Martel is of Mexican-American descent.

-He received a Bachelor of Science degree from Stanford University; a Doctor of Medicine from Harvard Medical School; a master's in public health in the area of epidemiology and biostatistics from the Harvard School of Public Health and received his surgical subspecialty training in ophthalmology from Johns Hopkins Medical School and Wilmer Ophthalmological Institute.
+He received a Bachelor of Science degree from Stanford University, a Doctor of Medicine from Harvard Medical School, and a master's in public health in the area of epidemiology and biostatistics from the Harvard School of Public Health.
+He received his surgical subspecialty training in ophthalmology from Johns Hopkins Medical School and Wilmer Ophthalmological Institute.
 In the early 1980s, while at Harvard Medical School, Howe Laboratory of Ophthalmology, Massachusetts Eye and Ear Infirmary, he was among the first investigators to apply NMR spectroscopy to study tissue metabolism non-destructively.